-Appellee Amanda Lollar and Appellee Bat World Sanctuary (BWS), a corporation operating as a nonprofit of which Lollar is president, sued Appellant which Cummins represented herself and for which Lollar and BWS had pro bono representation, the trial court signed a judgment in favor of Lollar and BWS.
+Appellee Amanda Lollar and Appellee Bat World Sanctuary (BWS), a corporation operating as a nonprofit of which Lollar is president, sued Appellant Mary Cummins for defamation and breach of contract.
+After a bench trial at which Cummins represented herself and for which Lollar and BWS had pro bono representation, the trial court signed a judgment in favor of Lollar and BWS.
 The trial court awarded BWS \$10,000 in breach of contract damages and \$176,700 in attorney's fees, and it awarded Lollar \$3 million in actual damages for defamation and \$3 million in exemplary damages.
-It further ordered that "Cummins be permanently enjoined and she is ORDERED to immediately and permanently remove from the internet" certain statements that she had made.2
+It further ordered that "Cummins be permanently enjoined and she is ORDERED to immediately and permanently remove from the internet" certain statements that she had made.